Signed in as:

 Please visit www.restoreallsaints.org for the All Saints Church history and its restoration.

 The concept of the Learning Museum for Religious Tolerance sprang from the fate that befell the once Catholic church after an arsonist, filled with hate for the Catholic church and an intolerance for religion, set the building on fire in 1995.
-This community cultural center offers educational programming, and the museum and conference center are available for private tolerance training and meetings.

 The Learning Museum is a perfect setting and format for educating students of all ages.
-Additionally, it serves as a unique wedding venue in Iowa.
 Contact us about bringing your group to the museum for a unique classroom experience in what was once the victim of a hate crime.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.